Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Going all white might be boring to most people.
 Assuming you’re one of them, the Scandi kitchen allows for a little bit of colorful experimenting, albeit in a regulated manner.

-For instance, a mix of chic kitchenware with floral patterns pops of bright yellow or green, and pastel hues that provide a breezy summer charm, coupled with a neutral backdrop provide a nicely toned kitchen that is not too colorful for a Scandinavian European kitchen design.
+For instance, a mix of chic kitchenware with floral patterns, pops of bright yellow or green, and pastel hues that provide a breezy summer charm, coupled with a neutral backdrop, provides a nicely toned kitchen that is not too colorful for a Scandinavian European kitchen design.

-You can also experiment with some wallpaper or colorful geometric tiles to break the monotony, in case you have a monochrome backsplash.
+If your backsplash is monochrome, you can also experiment with wallpaper or colorful geometric tiles to break the monotony.

 40. Try Two Tone Cabinets